jeffgicharu/portfolio-website/README.md

 5. **Open [http://localhost:3000](http://localhost:3000)**

-## 📝 Configuration

-### EmailJS Setup

-1. Create an account at [EmailJS](https://www.emailjs.com/)
-2. Create a new email service
-3. Create an email template
-4. Add your EmailJS credentials to `.env.local`

-### Customization

-- Update `app/layout.tsx` with your SEO metadata
-- Modify components in the `components` directory to update content
-- Adjust theme colors in `tailwind.config.js`
-- Update images in the `public` directory

 ## 🌐 Deployment

 The site can be deployed to any platform that supports Next.js applications.
 Some recommended platforms: